el2zay/letters_game/README.md

 ## Rules
 The game presents you with several letters.
 With these letters you must create one of the longest words you can.

-You may reuse the same letter more than once, but ideally no more times than it appears in the set.
+You can use a letter as many times as it is shown.
 By default the game supplies **9 letters** containing **at least 2 vowels**.

 > You can adjust the total number of letters and the minimum vowel count in the game settings.